learn-co-curriculum/SENG-LIVE-041023-Phase-1-JS/02_DOM_Manipulation/assets/slides.md

 #### Learning Goals

--Understand what the DOM is and how to traverse it
+- Understand what the DOM is and how to traverse it
 - Select single DOM element with .querySelector() and .getElementById()
 - Select multiple DOM elements with .querySelectorAll() and .getElementsByClassName()
 - Add context with .textContent